Jacksonville Surgical Error Attorneys

 The commission found that:

-823 Errors involved complications during surgery or afterwards
+- 823 Errors involved complications during surgery or afterward

 Have you or a loved one been the victim of surgical error?